Often the question industrial machine manufacturers are faced with is, “Should I make or buy the HMI?”.

 An automation engineer could create a simple HMI for a water storage plant for example, which displays the water levels in a certain tank.
 This would be a fairly simple HMI software application to develop and code.

-However, many manufacturing processes are made up of different stages and phases.
+However, many manufacturing processes are made up of different stages.
 These stages could be mechanical or chemical.
 Therefore, if the HMI has to monitor and deliver data on different stages, the algorithms needed would be more complex.
 For example, the pelleting of biomass involves filtration, drying to remove moisture content, and the addition of binders or lubricants, so the HMI controlling this process would need to be more advanced to suit the process.

 It is important to remember that the complexity of the HMI is directly correlated to the process it needs to monitor and control.
 This is an important factor when considering to make or buy the HMI.